 Cooperative Education Programs

 As you consider your education in Chemical Sciences at the University of Illinois at Urbana-Champaign, we would like to take the opportunity to inform you of our Cooperative Education Program.
 The School of Chemical Sciences sponsors a thriving cooperative program.
 The word “cooperative” in this context means that three parties are participating and hold joint responsibility: the Student, the University, and the Employer.
-In this program industrial companies are cooperating with the departments to provide practical professional work assignments for our students.
-An integral part of the program is the experience of working full time for an industrial firm during several different school terms.
-During the other school terms, of course, students attend the University full time to complete their academic degree requirements.
+An integral part of the program is the experience of working full time for a single employer during several different school terms.
+During the alternating school terms, students attend the University full time to complete their academic degree requirements.
 The total program involves extending the completion of the baccalaureate degree by no more than one calendar year.

 Another major factor which students find attractive about cooperative education is the salary.
 Most cooperative students are paid a competitive salary during their work assignments, and are able to save enough to defray a portion of their school expenses.
-Additional benefits are offered by many companies, including relocation expense coverage, tuition expenses, and job offers upon graduation.
-Cooperative education is among our most substantial financial aid programs.
+Additional benefits are offered by many employers, including relocation expense coverage, housing, and job offers upon graduation.
+In addition, students who participate in Cooperative Education opportunities may be eligible for the Becky Simon Cooperative Education scholarship upon returning to campus.

-Interviews for cooperative education assignments are typically held on campus in the fall semester, with some additional interviews during the spring semester.
-If you wish to discuss the program in more detail or express your interest in it, please make an appointment with Patricia Simpson, Coordinator of the Cooperative Education Program in Chemical Sciences, 105 Noyes Lab, in the fall of your freshman year.
+Interviews for cooperative education assignments are typically held in the fall semester, with some additional interviews during the spring semester.
+If you wish to discuss the program in more detail or express your interest in it, please make an appointment with Patricia Simpson, coordinator of the Cooperative Education Program in Chemical Sciences, 105 Noyes Lab.
 For help planning your academic program, please contact the SCS Advising Office.

 Internships

 Internships are different from Cooperative Education experiences, as we define them.
 An internship is a one-time work experience that is most commonly in the summer or sometimes during a semester.
-Students who plan to do an internship during a fall or spring semester are expected to register for Chemistry 295 or ChBE 210, as appropriate.
-If the internship is repeated with the same company it is still considered an internship.
-It is also possible for a student to have several internships with different companies, thus allowing a student to obtain multiple experiences in various industries.
+Undergraduates who plan to do an internship during a fall or spring semester are expected to register for Chemistry 295 or ChBE 210, as appropriate.
+It is also possible for a student to have several internships with different employers, thus allowing a student to obtain multiple experiences in various industries.

 Although some interviews for internship positions are held during the spring semester, most internships are quite competitive and thus positions typically fill early in the fall semester.
 Be sure to register with Handshake @ Illinois early in the fall if you are interested in completing an internship the following summer.